Gonium: Description

-Gonium is a genus of colonial algae, a member of the order Chlamydomonadales.
-Typical colonies have 4 to 16 cells, all the same size, arranged in a flat plate, with no anterior-posterior differentiation.
+Gonium consists of flat, planar colonies of four to 32 cells, all identical with the colony having no anterior-posterior differentiation.
+In one species Gonium dispersum, single cells may also be found.
 In a colony of 16 cells, four are in the center, and the other 12 are on the four sides, three each.
 A description by G.M.
 Smith (1920, p.
 94):